Jack Moses

 Jack Moses (12 January 1861 – 10 July 1945) was an Australian outback bush poet who wrote the poem "The dog sat on the tuckerbox" from which the well-known Dog on the Tuckerbox monument and the Nine and Five Mile legend of Gundagai were inspired.

 Early life

 Jack Moses was born in Haymarket, New South Wales, 'when cows grazed in Hyde Park'.
-His grandfather of Jewish origins, John Moses arrived as a convict to Hobart on a seven-year sentence, before marrying an Irish lass, Mary Conolly, before moving to the Colony of New South Wales to become a pastry cook in Parramatta.
+Of Jewish origins, his grandfather, John Moses, arrived as a convict to Hobart on a seven-year sentence.
+Eventually, he married an Irish woman named Mary Conolly, before moving to the Colony of New South Wales to become a pastry cook in Parramatta.

-His father, also John, had a grocery store, and Jack would go around with the delivery cart; at Sydney's first Royal Agricultural Show, he sold cigars.
+His father, also named John, had a grocery store, and Jack would go around with the delivery cart; at Sydney's first Royal Agricultural Show, he sold cigars.

 Professional life

 Moses became a wine and whisky salesman travelling around Australia.
 Commencing first with the firm of Frank Bouffier, this followed with thirty years as a Lindeman's representative, and finishing with Leo Buring (the latter two now part of the Treasury Wine Estates company).
 Travelling was by Cobb & Co coaches, sulkies and trains, before moving to motor car.
 This career allowed him to develop his reciting of verse.

 He became the 'father' of the Country Promotion League, a scheme to advertise the primary resources of many country districts in Sydney.

 Moses' poem 'The dog sat on the tuckerbox', which has echoes of a much earlier Bullocky Bill by someone known only as "Bowyang Yorke", was considered by Gundagai Shire Council to be an important advertisement for their historic Australian town, and influenced creation of the famous monument, 'Dog on the tuckerbox', five miles from Gundagai, and a 'Jack Moses Street' in Gundagai was named in his honour.
 In his publisher's note in Jack Moses' collection of verse "Nine Miles from Gundagai" (1938), the publisher quoted Frank Morton saying in 1923 that he liked Moses' poems as they "dealt with the interests of real Australian bush people in a truthful, non-gloomy manner."

 Jack Moses remained a prominent figure in country shows throughout New South Wales and at smoke concerts where he recited his poems and told stories of the bush.
 Given to be a born reciter, renditions included the works of Edwin Brady, Henry Lawson, Will H. Ogilvie, Roderic Quinn, and Banjo Paterson.

 He counted Lawson as a friend for twenty years.
 After years of championing by Moses, a book of stories about Lawson, Henry Lawson–By his mates by Angus and Robertson, was published in January 1932.
 Contributing writers included Lawson's daughter Bertha Lawson, John Le Gay Brereton, Roderic Quinn, his brother Patrick Quinn, and W. E. Fitz Henry.

 His visits included Cootamundra, Cobar, and Wingham and other North Coast shows.